 Although rare, some people buy land after coming across a suitable plot and enquiring about its availability.
 In some circumstances, it may be acceptable to speak to the owner of the land directly or simply find it by searching on the internet.
 However, if these methods aren’t possible or you don’t feel comfortable approaching the land owner informally, you can check the HM Land Registry.

-Since 1993, the registry has held the details and information of the majority of plots of land and relevant properties sold within England and Wales, enabling would-be landowners to see the current status of land they are considering investing in.
+Since 1993, the registry has held the details and information of the majority of plots of land and properties sold and registered in England and Wales, enabling would-be landowners to see the current status of land they are considering investing in.

 Where to Search for Land